timdev/db-snap/README.md

 filename.
 This prefix can be changed using the `--s3prefix` option.
 If you want your snapshots stored in the root of the bucket, simply specify an empty prefix (ie: `--s3prefix='''`)

+## Dump over SSH

+You can pull a dump from a remote server by passing the `--ssh-host=` option.  db-snap will invoke the dump script (mysqldump) on the remote host, and stream the output to a local file.
+Examples:

+ * `--ssh-host=example.com` -- Connect to example.com
+ * `--ssh-host=alice@example.com` -- Connect to example.com as user `alice`

+ Notes:

+ * No password support.
+You must be able to `ssh <ssh-host>` from the local machine and authenticate using public keys.
+ * Be careful about your ForwardAgent setup while testing.

+ This feature allows you to set up a central backup server that connects to various hosts to snapshot databases.

 ## To-Do

 There are plenty of things that could be done to improve/extend this:

 - [ ] Allow S3 object paths to be constructed using string templates.
 - [ ] Add support for postgres.
-- [ ] Add support for pulling dumps through an SSH tunnel.
+- [x] Add support for pulling dumps through an SSH tunnel.
 - [ ] Make local snapshot retention period (currently six weeks) configurable via an option.
 - [ ] Figure out how to package this as a .phar